 In addition, as we traveled from one location to the other, we had a number of on-the-road lunches that were unplanned.
 Edgar took a lot of pride in bringing us to places where locals eat showing us that the cuisine was much more than just rice and beans.
 My favorite stop was at a ‘soda shop’ (very local outdoor cheap/fast cafes).
 There wasn’t another tourist in sight as we sat at the little bar seats in the outdoor setting.
 Part truck stop, part café, and juice bar – it was delicious!

 Cooking with Veronica

 While in Puerto Vieja we were invited into Veronica’s kitchen and home to learn how to cook Caribbean flavors of Costa Rica.
 We met her whole family, learned how to make fresh coconut cream (starting with opening the coconut!), and we learned about rural life and organic farming.
 It was a lovely night of fresh, healthy food, and wonderful company!

 The unplanned things that happen on a trip are always the most memorable to me.
 It’s important that you find an itinerary where there is time to let those things develop and happen.
 If you are go, go, go with every activity and moment planned the vacation loses something if you ask me.
 One thing I immediately noticed from the Club Adventures itinerary is that they leave you free time…and plenty of it.
 You were able to let adventure happen!

-Pura Vida were the first words Edgar taught us when we arrived.
-It’s the backbone of the Costa Rican culture meaning good life, pure life, or simple life.
+Pura Vida was the first thing Edgar taught us when we arrived.
+It’s the backbone of the Costa Rican culture meaning the good life, pure life, or simple life.
 It’s used as an answer when someone asks how you are doing.
-Thanks to the people I traveled with, and our guide Edgar, my revisit of Costa Rica was pura vida!
+Thanks to the people I traveled with, and our guide Edgar, my revisit to Costa Rica was Pura Vida!

 How You Can Book This Trip